JackCX777/brute_force/README.md

 anything else!
 The public / commercial playback or broadcast of the multimedia used in this program is prohibited as well.
 The commercial use of the code is also not permitted, you know.
-Program must be used only with local test server.
+The program must be used only with local test server.
-This application provides several algorithms of brute-force password recovery for the known login on the server.
+This application provides several algorithms of brute-force password recovery for known login on the server.
-Note, that project now is on the developing stage.
+Please note, that project now is on the developing stage.

 # Install